 Please note that we will be teaching people wearing inline skates – the ones with wheels down the middle.
 This is no harder than quad skates if you take it slowly and get the technique right, and once you have got going inline skates are faster and more manoeuvrable.

 We will be playing games at all levels, to help you learn your new skills.
-There are 2 coaches, Rachel and Davy Gibbons, in every lesson to make sure everyone gets enough attention.
+The coach is Rachel Gibbons, and there will be a maximum of 10 skaters in a class to make sure everyone gets enough attention.
 Lessons are for adults and children and are great to come to with your kids – why sit and watch?

 Skating Lesson Times

 There are skating skills sessions in most holidays – to see what’s coming up, see our events and holidays page.
-This can be a taster to see if you’d like lessons, as a one-off to learn new skills, or if you are already having lessons, to have some extra fun in the holiday.
-All levels are taken in holidays as we have 2 coaches.
+This can be a taster to see if you’d like lessons, as a one-off to learn new skills, or if you are already having lessons, to have some extra fun in the holidays.

 - Group 1 – beginners: 8:30-9:30am Saturdays